 Especially large vehicles can prove pretty intimidating for the Frenchie Pug at first though, especially if your dog has only ever heard your car or seen it moving.

-This helps your dog to understand that the car is perfectly safe, and even a pretty fun place to be altogether.
+This helps your dog to understand that the car is perfectly safe, and even a pretty fun place to be all together.

 When your car’s in motion though, you might find that on the first few trips, your Frenchie Pug can border on a little too excited from time to time.

-This will fade naturally over the course of your lifetime with your Frenchie Pug, and is most likely to be a challenge in your pet’s younger years.
+This will fade naturally over the course of your life with your Frenchie Pug and is most likely to be a challenge in your pet’s younger years.

 It can be pretty disruptive to the driver if it’s not contained, so some car trips are best spent with a passenger who can placate the pooch during the drive.